 If someone opens up to you about their mental health, here are the things I think you can do to be a great listener, like my mum was.

 Give the person speaking your full attention

 Keep phones away and focus on what they’re saying.
 Also make sure you remind them of the confidentiality you’ll keep after the conversation, so they feel confident they can be completely open.

 Relating to them will help them feel less alone.
 Remind them that others go through the same things.

 Be an active listener

-try to point out positives in what they’re saying, without belittling it.
-For example, if someone opens up about depression, understand the seriousness of it; emphasise that they’ll get better, and be a stronger, more resilient person for it.
+Try to point out positives in what they’re saying, without belittling them.
+For example, if someone opens up about depression, understand the seriousness of it, Emphasise that they’ll get better, and be a stronger, more resilient person.